andypiper/my-glitch-in-bio/NOTES.md

 - add x-headers in vite config for fun and function
 - randomise the order of social links
 - add a webfinger redirect in vite config (points at Mastodon)
+- add a generalised redirect list in vite config

 ## TODO